 All you’re doing is taking money from a sub.
 A dom should be nurturing his subs.
 I absolutely agree with the second statement, and the findoms I respect all do as well.
 Sure, a one-off tribute can be a fun little ego-stroke, but I find it far more rewarding to develop significant relationships with my finsubs, and most of them enjoy feeling like they have a wiser, more experienced man guiding and mentoring them and helping them solve problems, which is exactly what I do with the boys I regularly play with in person.
 With many of my boys, I help them set personal goals and encourage them to work hard to achieve them.
 I’ve had more than one boy working on fitness or weight-loss goals, for example, so that they get to send a tribute when they hit a weight goal.
 One boy had to tribute the amount of money he would have spent on fancy coffee drinks each week, so that I was redirecting him away from a habit he wanted to break.
 I have another boy I’m mentoring in learning to cook so he can eat more healthily.
 Not every one of my boys wants that sort of dynamic, but the overwhelming majority of them do, and I think most of my finsubs would say that they were deriving something much more than simple erotic pleasure from our interactions.
 And, frankly, I want my boys to feel that what they are getting from me in terms of guidance, moral support, verbal play, and mentoring outweighs what they are sending me financially.

 You’re really just doing a form of sex work.
-Calling it sex work implies I’m doing this for a living.
+Calling it sex work implies I’m doing this for a living, that my goal is to make money.
 If that were the case, I’d be in a lot of trouble because this certainly won’t pay my mortgage.
 I do this because I find it genuinely arousing, the same way I find erotic torture arousing.
 So I’m not doing this as sex work.
 However, if I were doing it as sex work, I wouldn’t find anything wrong with that, and I won’t slut-shame guys (or women) who approach this as sex work.
 The current economy is disastrous for a lot of people and it’s not my place to judge someone who decides to do findomming for economic reasons.
 I’ll judge them for how they do findom, for example if they do it in a way that harms their subs, but I won’t judge them simply for doing it.
-And let’s be honest, the number of people who can actually make a living at findom is pretty small, and they have to be very good at what they do.
+And let’s be honest, the number of people who can actually make a good living at findom is pretty small, and they have to be very good at what they do.
 They have to put in an enormous amount of effort looking good, building strong relationships with their finsubs, and marketing themselves to the right audience.
 For most people, findom is a shitty way to make a living.